wach128/cordova-plugin-health/README.md

 - HealthKit does not detect activities automatically - these must be input from an app
 - When querying for activities, only events whose startDate and endDate are **both** in the query range will be returned.
 - When duration (in seconds) is returned, this may be different than the endTime - startTime and actually more accurate.
+- nutrition: vitamin_a is given in micrograms.
+Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 #### Android quirks